KudidalaPavan/Job-Hub-Connect/README.md

 JobHub Connect aims to revolutionize the job search process with a centralized platform, addressing risks through proactive analysis, and leveraging a Python and ReactJS-based tech stack for successful development and deployment.

 ---

-*Note: Please update this README as the project progresses and more details become available.*